 New York University

-Pace University is a private comprehensive university with a three-acre urban campus in New York City and a 200-acre suburban campus in Pleasantville-Briarcliff, New York.
-Students can choose form more than 100 majors and accelerated bachelor’s/graduate degree programs through the Seidenberg School of Computer Science & Information Systems and the Dyson College of Arts & Sciences, which offer everything from Biochemistry and Computer Science to Psychology and Teaching.
+Pace University is a private comprehensive university with a three-acre urban campus in New York City as well as a 200-acre suburban Westchester campus in Pleasantville-Briarcliff, New York.
+Students can choose from more than 100 majors and accelerated bachelor’s/graduate degree programs through the Seidenberg School of Computer Science & Information Systems and the Dyson College of Arts & Sciences, which offer everything from Biochemistry and Computer Science to Psychology and Teaching.
 The University also offers multiple opportunities for students to practice what they learn through internships, faculty-sponsored research, academic and professional competitions, school-sponsored projects with outside firms, community-based projects, and study abroad programs.

 Rochester Institute of Technology